Native-Planet/GroundSeg/README.md

 ## Dependencies

 - docker
-- glibc ^2.31
 - systemd

 ## Installation

 **Disclaimer:** GroundSeg runs with `sudo` privileges on your device.
 This is required for controlling various aspects of the device.
+For this reason, we recommend a dedicated device.

 ### Docker + GroundSeg (Recommended)
 This installs `docker` and the GroundSeg binary.
 Use this if you do not know what you're doing.